 A Billion Dollars

-Actually, the massive valuations that these tech startups are receiving are somewhat made up.
+Actually, the massive valuations that these tech startups are receiving may be somewhat made up.
 In a Bloomberg Business article entitled The Fuzzy, Insane Math That’s Creating So Many Billion-Dollar Tech Companies, the author wrote that the calculation is based on subjective variables such as the founders hopes, investor self-protection, and competitor comparison.
 There are many other rationalizations for setting exorbitant valuations including the size of the user base (paying or not paying), press coverage, and growth projections.

 In the end, the regulation and legal procedures of an IPO can deflate the unicorn valuation bubble to a more realistic number, sometimes even up to 30 or 50 percent, said Barry Kramer, a partner at Fenwick & West, a law firm involved in some of the Valley’s hottest deals.
 But why would a company file publicly if it can raise $1.5 billion in private investment?